HaakonWiland/Notes/Hackthebox/CWES/Attacking common applications.md

 - Examples: Web browsers, media players, video games, chatting software
 - Harder to hack: Reverse engineering and pwn.
 - Some thick apps runs without internet access, and some require interaction with the internet or remote servers.
 (You can investegate this with wireshark or similar)
+- Since many of these applications are compiled apps, we sometimes want to reverse engineer them wit ghidra etc. - it can be practical to download the app we want to reverse to our own machine.
+- Sometimes just dissembling some apps, can get up hard coded login credentials.

 #### ColdFusion
 - Programming language and web app dev platform based on Java